ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 ### Micrometer

-To monitor our Spring boot application we will be using a convertor named Micrometer.
+To monitor our Spring boot application we will be using an exporter named Micrometer.
 Micrometer is an open-source project and provides a metric facade that exposes metric data in a vendor-neutral format which Prometheus can ingest.

 > Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.

 Micrometer is not part of the Spring ecosystem and needs to be added as a dependency.
-In our demo application we will add this to our `Pom.xml file`.
+In our demo application we will add this to our `pom.xml` file.

 ## Configuring Prometheus